Feeling stuck in life? Try a little P.E.A.C.E.

 What I do on breaks: Creative computer tasks for no more than 25 minutes with blue light-blocking glasses to avoid stress on my eyes/nerves/body (while keeping the computer at eye level)

-Music I listen to on noise-cancelling headphones: Energetic and upbeat music (physical tasks)
+Music I listen to on noise-cancelling headphones: Energetic and upbeat music (physical tasks); Bach (creative tasks)

 Emotional state: Joy and gratitude of being alive and being excited to do things or get things done today

-[What I do on period days: Avoid strenuous physical activity; Put my head down on the ground and listen to sound bath music during breaks; Use Mahanarayan oil instead of Kapha oil to soothe muscles and joints; Eat extra mindfully to prevent bloating; Drink special tea (such as Pukka Womankind Tea) to reduce bloating, muscle ache, and fatigue; Use a chair massager all day long]
+[What I do on overwhelming period and pre-period days: Avoid strenuous physical and mental activity; Do optimized stretching if possible; Listen to sound bath music (and put my head down if necessary); Use Mahanarayan oil instead of Kapha oil to soothe muscles and joints; Eat extra mindfully to prevent bloating; Drink special tea (such as Pukka Womankind Tea) to reduce bloating, muscle ache, and fatigue; Use a chair massager throughout the day; If my body calls for it, I take complete rest and try to finish any important tasks beforehand]

 BETWEEN 10 AM–2 PM: